arturopala/traffic-lights-control/README.md

 -   GET /api/lights/{systemId}/{lightId} : returns light state as JSON

 -   GET /ws/lights : live stream of all light state events
--   GET /ws/lights/{systemId} : live stream of light state events for systemId = {systemId}
+-   GET /ws/lights/{systemId} : live stream of light state events for systemId
--   GET /ws/lights/{systemId}/{lightId} : live stream of light state events for light = systemId_lightId
+-   GET /ws/lights/{systemId}/{lightId} : live stream of light state events for systemId_lightId

+## Model

+Each traffic control component receives commands: ChangeToRedLight, ChangeToGreenLight and signal events: ChangedToRedLight, ChangedToGreenLight.

+Each component also consumes, produces or passes TickEvents.

+-   Light: the most primitive component of traffic system control taking one of four states sequentially: RedLight, ChangingToGreenLight, GreenLight, ChangingToRedLight

+-   Group: set of components amongst which all are changing to the same state in the same time (all becomes Red or all becomes Green)

+-   Sequence: set of components amongst which only one can become Green at the same time, the rest have to become Red.

+-   Offset: component wrapper delaying commands

+-   Pulse: component consuming TickEvents and generating ChangeToGreenCommands

+-   Switch: component consuming TickEvents and generating alternately ChangeToGreenCommand and ChangeToRedCommand

+All statefull components reports StateChangeEvent to the event listener.